it3-be/it3.be/rear-support/index.md

 ## ReaR Consultancy

-We can deliver ReaR consultancy tasks remote and in-site to assist in getting started with ReaR or to write or integrate (new) plugins.
-Mail or call us for more information on prices.
+We offer ReaR consultancy services both remotely and on-site to help you get started with ReaR or to develop and integrate (new) plugins.
+Contact us via email or phone for more information about pricing.

 ## Free ReaR Support Services

-The ReaR community also delivers support for ReaR free of charge, but no guarantees of a quick answer or fix.
-Therefore, see our
+The ReaR community provides free support for ReaR, but there are no guarantees of a quick response or solution.
+For this reason, consider our

 * [Relax-and-Recover Documentation](https://relax-and-recover.org/documentation/)
 * [Relax-and-Recover User Guide](https://relax-and-recover.org/rear-user-guide/)